Leave a Message

 The Orland P. Bassett House (1899)

-Commissioned by the developer of the American Beauty rose, this Colonial Revival residence merges Queen Anne exuberance with classical formality.
-The original ballroom and carriage house remain intact—a rare find in today's luxury market.
+Merges Queen Anne exuberance with classical formality.
+The original ballroom and carriage house remain intact — a genuinely rare find in today's luxury market.
+A property with documented provenance and physical history still present.

 Why Historic Homes Matter in Hinsdale

-Hinsdale's roots date back to the mid-19th century, and many of the community's most iconic homes were constructed between the 1870s and the 1930s—a golden era of American residential architecture.
+Hinsdale's roots date back to the mid-19th century, and many of the community's most iconic homes were constructed between the 1870s and the 1930s — a golden era of American residential architecture.
 From ornate Queen Anne estates and Prairie School originals to understated Italianates, dignified Colonial Revivals, and Old World Tudor Revivals, Hinsdale is a living museum of architectural styles.

 Yet these homes are not merely relics of a bygone era.
 They are integral to the village's identity and hold significant long-term value.
 Buyers who seek more than square footage and modern amenities appreciate the lineage these storied residences offer.
+For context on how this factors into the broader market, see the Hinsdale market overview.

 Where to Look: The Robbins Park Historic District